February 25, 2021

 The human-animal bond is a unique part of many households.
 The ability to nurture your pet and be nurtured by them on a basis of unconditional love is very appealing and both physiologically and emotionally rewarding for many people.
 However, this special bond can also be the basis of a myriad of negative medical conditions developing for your beloved pet if appropriate care is not taken.

 The human-animal bond is a magnificent thing which has many potential benefits for humans and animals alike if it is understood and treated appropriately.
-Pets can still be nurtured and given dog or cat treats providing they are animal specific and limited in number.
-Enhancement of the human-animal bond occurs naturally when treats and rewards are given in the form of pats and affection to the animal without the need for food related rewards.
+Owners can still nurture and give treats to pets provided they are animal-specific and limited in number.
+The human-animal bond is enhanced naturally when treats and rewards are given in the form of pats and affection to the animal without the need for food related rewards.

 Excessive human-animal bonding can also be responsible for the development of many behavioural disorders in companion animals.
 For example, dogs that are allowed to jump on furniture, sit on visitor's laps, sleep on their owner's beds, and basically have free-run of the house can develop behavioural disorders associated with dominance.

 Well-loved pets still need to have boundaries and their place in the household, "pecking order" needs to be well defined for them with consistent cat or dog training.
 Confusion in this respect of lack of boundaries can allow them to feel more likely to challenge the status quo, bite, and be less adept to deal with changes in the home environment if they occur.